gamma-opt/oip-notes/course/part2/7-heuristics-2.md

 TODOs
-[] Comment the code, based on what was done in the combinatorial optimisation lectures [] GRASP: after defining each function, we should run it to provide an concrete example of how it works [] The iteration counter is unnecessarily difficult programming wise.
-Add it to the main GRASP function so it is closer to the pseudocode
+[] Comment the code, based on what was done in the combinatorial optimisation lectures [] GRASP: after defining each function, we should run it to provide an concrete example of how it works [] The PSO part seem unfinished in comparison to the to the others.
-[] In the pseudocode for simulated annealing we should add a step on the cooling of T [] We should add a picture illustrating the chromosome when we explain what they are [] The PSO part seem unfinished in comparison to the to the others.
 Why so?
 -->